DonghaoWu/WebDev-tools-demo/Async/project/material2/note5.md

 - promise 是怎样运作的？

-    1. A promise object is created from Promise constructor/class which needs a callback function AKA executor function ( either in ES5 syntax or a fat arrow function). `This callback function receives the resolve and reject function arguments, either of which we must envoke with an optional payload.`

-    2. The creation of a Promise object is done via the Promise constructor by calling “new Promise()”.
+    1. The creation of a Promise object is done via the Promise constructor by calling “new Promise()”.
 It takes a function as an argument and that function gets passed `two callbacks:` one for notifying when the operation is successful (resolve) and one for notifying when the operation has failed (reject).
 What you pass as an argument when calling resolve will be passed to the next then() in the promise chain.
 The argument passed when calling reject will end up in the next catch(). `如何建造 promise`

 - 关于 promise 的返回值。